 Cooler temperatures require a boost to your base layer.
 Midweight layers strike a balance between insulation and wicking power and are the workhorses of cold-weather pursuits that have you on the stop-and-go.
-Layer these over a lighter base for added versatility for changing weather conditions and strenuous workouts.

-Fabric weight: 200-280 g/m²
+Fabric weight: 200-250 g/m²

 Wool fiber diameter (in microns): 21.0

-The Northwest Passage, Greenland, the South Pole — the Scandinavians wrote the book on arctic performance.
+The Northwest Passage, Greenland, the South Pole — the Scandinavians wrote the book on Arctic performance.
 Their secret?
 Don’t let sweat defeat you.
 Their unofficial piece of outdoor gear?
 The string vest.
 It’s not pretty, mostly air, and looks like a fishnet, but it efficiently traps heat while letting moisture pass right through it to the second layer.

-Fast forward a century, and Swedish outdoor brand (and GearJunkie favorite) Fjällräven has taken a page from the arctic explorer’s handbook with its Bergtagen Woolmesh Sweater.
-The sweater uses uniquely knitted materials inspired by the original arctic explorers to adapt to the body’s variable thermoregulation needs.
+Fast forward a century, and Swedish outdoor brand (and GearJunkie favorite) Fjällräven has taken a page from the Arctic explorer’s handbook with its Bergtagen Woolmesh Sweater.
+The sweater uses uniquely knitted materials inspired by the original Arctic explorers to adapt to the body’s variable thermoregulation needs.